Bare-knuckle boxing: Early history

 The sport as it is known today originated in England.
 According to the boxing chronicle Pugilistica, the first newspaper report of a boxing match in England dates from 1681, when the Protestant Mercury stated: "Yesterday a match of boxing was performed before his Grace the Duke of Albemarle, between the Duke's footman and a butcher.
 The latter won the prize, as he hath done many before, being accounted, though but a little man, the best at that exercise in England."

 The first bare-knuckle champion of England was James Figg, who claimed the title in 1719 and held it until his retirement in 1730.
 Before Jack Broughton, the first idea of current boxing originated from James Figg, who is viewed as the organizer of cutting edge boxing.
-In 1719, he set up a 'pugilistic foundation' and charged himself as 'a professional in the Noble Science of Defense' to instruct boxers on the utilization of clench hands, sword, and quarterstaff.
+In 1719, he set up a 'pugilistic foundation' and charged himself as 'a professional in the Noble Science of Defence' to instruct boxers on the utilisation of clench hands, sword, and quarterstaff.
 Noted champions were Jack Broughton, Elizabeth Wilkinson, Daniel Mendoza, Jem Belcher, Hen Pearce, John Gully, Tom Cribb, Tom Spring, Jem Ward, James Burke, William "Bendigo" Thompson, Ben Caunt, William Perry, Tom Sayers and Jem Mace.

-The record for the longest bare-knuckle fight is listed as 6 hours and 15 minutes for a match between James Kelly and Jonathan Smith, fought near Fiery Creek, Victoria, Australia, on December 3, 1855, when Smith gave in after 17 rounds.
+The record for the longest bare-knuckle fight is listed as 6 hours and 15 minutes for a match between James Kelly and Jonathan Smith, fought near Fiery Creek in Australia on 3 December 1855, when Smith gave in after 17 rounds.

 The bare-knuckle fighter Jem Mace is listed as having the longest professional career of any fighter in history.
 He fought for more than 35 years into his 60s, and recorded his last exhibition bout in 1909 at the age of 78.

-Professional bare-knuckle boxing was never legal under any federal or state laws in the United States until Wyoming became the first to legalize on March 20, 2018.
+Professional bare-knuckle boxing was never legal under any federal or state laws in the United States until Wyoming became the first to legalize on 20 March 2018.
 Prior to that date, the chief sanctioning organization for bare-knuckle boxing was the magazine National Police Gazette, which set up matches and issued championship belts throughout the 1880s.
-The Police Gazette sanctioned what is considered the last major bare-knuckle heavyweight world championship, between John L. Sullivan and Jake Kilrain on July 8, 1889, with Sullivan emerging as the victor.
+The Police Gazette sanctioned what is considered the last major bare-knuckle heavyweight world championship, between John L. Sullivan and Jake Kilrain on 8 July 1889, with Sullivan emerging as the victor.

-Other noted champions were Tom Hyer, Yankee Sullivan, Nonpareil Dempsey, Tom Sharkey, Bob Fitzsimmons and John Morrissey.
+Other noted champions were Tom Hyer, Yankee Sullivan, Nonpareil Dempsey, Tom Sharkey, Bob Fitzsimmons, and John Morrissey.

 Rules

-Classical Pugilism began to adopt rules by the mid 1700s to decrease cases of injuries and death, while also showcasing the sport as a respectable athletic endeavor.
-There were three rules that were adopted during that time until the acceptance of modern gloved boxing.
+Classical pugilism began to adopt rules by the mid-18th century to decrease cases of injuries and death, while also showcasing the sport as a respectable athletic endeavor.
+There were three rules that were adopted until the acceptance of modern gloved boxing.